-It is easier to determine your band size first and then map it to your cup size.
+Determine your band size first and then map it to your cup size.

 Remember that your breasts should sit approximately midway between your elbows and shoulders when you wear a bra.

 Here’s hoping our bra calculator helps you.
-Save the link and skim through it again before you actually go on a bra shopping spree.
+Save the link and skim through it again before you go on a bra shopping spree.